SENTINELITE/StreamDeck-Shortcuts/README.md

 ---

 ### ⚠️ Known Issues & Bugs
+- 🐞Rare: Kilo-One | Sometimes the app fails to startup correctly.
+Need to dig into this. | v 1.0.1 includes a new "Debug:" console.app logging message.
 - 🐞Potential: App becomes unresponsive after computer wakes up from sleep???
-- 🐞Rare: Sometimes the app fails to startup correctly.
-Need to dig into this.
+- Some user's may experience issues with certain special characters.
+We've done our best to handle most of these, but other languages may vary!
 - We’re only fetching/getting the first discovered StreamDeck.
 We need to get all the user’s connected StreamDeck Devices
 	- We’re getting the connected count, but we still need to fetch the unique IDs.
-- If the shortcut name is long, the search field gets small.
-We fixed the former, but now we’re Popping out of PI’s regular dimensions…
+- ~~If the shortcut name is long, the search field gets small.
+We fixed the former, but now we’re Popping out of PI’s regular dimensions…~~ should be fixed.

 ---